0xfaustian/breadcrumb/SETUP_DATABASE.md

 -- Add is_default and target columns to activity_markers table
 ALTER TABLE activity_markers ADD COLUMN IF NOT EXISTS is_default BOOLEAN DEFAULT FALSE;
 ALTER TABLE activity_markers ADD COLUMN IF NOT EXISTS target INTEGER;

+-- Add target column to daily_records (stores target at time of completion) ALTER TABLE daily_records ADD COLUMN IF NOT EXISTS target INTEGER;
 ```

 ### Column Descriptions: